f4iteightiz/HP71B_forth/README.md

 progfilter_ABCD.sh  bash script for creating the HP71B.SRC files (or a version in between; a manual last rework has to be done for verifying the real number endings are ok or the blanks are ok since the script is not fully cleaning a ready to use file

-Example PERE12.fth (calculation of ellipse perimeter) Edit on PC in a terminal with >> emacs 71B2G.fth H71B1.fth PERE12.fth --eval "(view-files-in-windows)" <<  ( the attached .emacs file must be in the user area)
+Example PERE12.fth (calculation of ellipse perimeter) Edit on PC in a terminal with >> emacs 71B2G.fth H71B1.fth PERE12.fth --eval "(view-files-in-windows)" <<  ( the attached emacs.txt should be changed into .emacs and placed into the user area) change the format with "sh progfilter_pere12.sh"